 Many people know that overexposure to sunshine can result in sun damage to the skin.
 In most cases, this damage can simply appear as harmless spots.
 In other cases, however, the spots can become pre-cancerous health risks.
-At Prizant Dermatology in Pittsburgh, PA, one of the most important services we offer is Photodynamic Therapy (PDT) for at-risk skin and Actinic Keratoses––precancerous lesions that may become serious if not treated.
-That’s why you’re invited to contact us today and set up a consultation to learn more.
+A treatment for Sun Damage Pittsburgh is available at Prizant Dermatology, it is what we call the Photodynamic Therapy (PDT) for at-risk skin and Actinic Keratoses––precancerous lesions that may become serious if not treated.

 What Are Actinic Keratoses?

 Actinic Keratoses are precancerous skin growths.
 They appear when cells in the outer layer of the skin become damaged by the sun’s rays.
-When these growths show up, they often appear on the face, forehead, or neck and are usually not painful.
+When these growths show up, they often appear on the face, forehead, or neck and are usually not painful, it is serious that sun damages skin.
 Although there is a low likelihood that any one particular spot will become cancerous, a patient with several growths may run a higher risk for skin cancer.
 As a result, it is wise to have these growths removed if possible.
 At Prizant Dermatology, we offer Photodynamic Therapy as a comfortable and effective way to treat this condition.

 What Is Photodynamic Therapy?